Chizy2/dominion-city-project/BACKEND_API_SETUP.md

 ```

 **Current Issue:**
-- Your `.env.local` points to `https://cardan.app/api`
+- Ensure your `.env.local` points to the correct backend URL
-- This URL returns 404, meaning the backend is not deployed there
 - Use `http://localhost:5050/api` for local development

 ### 3. CORS Configuration